Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Corollary and Its Proof

-The following theorem provides a high probability error bound for the D-Trace Loss estimator. \begin{theorem} Suppose that Assumption~\ref{assump:model-structure} and Assumption~\ref{assump:eig-element-upp-bd} hold.
+The following corollary of Theorem~10 in~\citet{zhao2022fudge} provides a high-probability error bound for the D-Trace Loss estimator. \begin{corollary} Suppose that Assumption~\ref{assump:model-structure} and Assumption~\ref{assump:eig-element-upp-bd} hold.
 Let $C_{\gamma}=M^{-1}_{\Omega}$.
 Furthermore, suppose that for a given $\delta \in (0,1]$ and all $ k \in [K]$ we have

 If

 for all $k \in [K]$, then